SNOlans 14

 Nolan’s 14

 Nolan's 14 is an iconic ultra-endurance test piece in Central Colorado.
 The route in links 14 of the state's 14,000-foot peaks in the Sawatch Range.
 Spanning roughly 100 miles with over 44,000 feet of vertical gain, the route stretches from Mount Shavano in the south to Mount Massive in the north.
 The route is often attempted self-supported or with minimal crew, and typically under a 60-hour time limit.
 The terrain is rugged and remote, involving long off-trail sections, steep climbs, and variable weather conditions.
-There has never been a successful continuous winter traverse of the route.
+A winter traverse of the standard SNOlan’s 14 remains unrepeated.
+There has never been a known ski traverse of the standard SNOlans or the Holy SNOlans as of spring 2025.

 First Summer Attempt